Ernst Schlange

-Ernst Schlange (1 September 1888 - 28 February 1947) was a German Nazi Party official and politician who served as Gauleiter of Gross-Berlin and later of Gau Brandenburg.
+Ernst Schlange (1 September 1888 – 28 February 1947) was a German Nazi Party official and politician who served as Gauleiter of Gross-Berlin and later of Gau Brandenburg.
 He was also a lawyer and a member of the Prussian Landtag.
-Severely wounded in World War I, he became active in various anti-Semitic, far right political groups and eventually joined the National Socialist German Worker's Party.
+Severely wounded in World War I, he became active in various antisemitic, far right political groups and eventually joined the National Socialist German Worker's Party.
 He was opposed to the Party's more extreme tactics for gaining power and was a close ally of the Strasser brothers.
 After their fall from power, Schlange lost his leadership posts by the mid-1930s.
 He died in Soviet captivity after the end of World War II.

 Early life

 Born in Gut Schwaneberg near Prenzlau in the Prussian Province of Brandenburg, Schlange was the eldest son of an estate owner.
 After attending volksschule and gymnasium, he studied law and political science at the University of Halle and the Greifswald from 1907 to 1912.
 In 1913, he was employed as a clerk at the Darmstädter und Nationalbank in Berlin.
 He earned his Doctor of Law degree and passed the Great State Legal Examination (Große Juristische Staatsprüfung) in Prenzlau in 1914.

 At the start of World War I, Schlange, due to an earlier injury to his left hand in a hunting accident, was exempted from conscription.
 However, he volunteered for the German Army and was deployed to the Western Front with the 2nd (Kaiser Franz) Garde-Grenadier Regiment in 1914 with the rank of Gefreiter.
 Promoted to Leutnant, he was transferred to the Eastern Front in April 1915 with the Guards Fusilier Regiment.
 He served as a platoon leader and a company commander until being severely wounded on 1 June 1915 at Stepj in Galicia, losing his right arm and right lung.
 He was awarded the Iron Cross, 1st and 2nd class.
 He spent the rest of the war recuperating in hospitals and was discharged as a Reserve Oberleutnant in May 1919.
 He married in 1917.

-In 1919 Schlange joined the German National People's Party, an alliance of nationalists, reactionary monarchists, völkisch and anti-Semitic elements.
-However, in June 1922, he joined the Deutschsoziale Partei (DtSP) founded by Richard Kunze, another völkisch, anti-Semitic political group and early rival to the Nazi Party.
+In 1919 Schlange joined the German National People's Party, an alliance of nationalists, reactionary monarchists, völkisch and antisemitic elements.
+However, in June 1922, he joined the Deutschsoziale Partei (DtSP) founded by Richard Kunze, another völkisch, antisemitic political group and early rival to the Nazi Party.
 Schlange established local chapters (Ortsgruppen) in Wilmersdorf, Zehlendorf and Steglitz.
 Then in October 1922, Schlange joined the Nazi Party.
 In November 1923, the Party was banned in the wake of the Beer Hall Putsch and Schlange joined the National Socialist Freedom Movement, a Nazi front organization.
 In May 1924 he joined the ephemeral Großdeutsche Volksgemeinschaft (Greater German People's Community) another Nazi front organization.
 He served as its Gauführer in Berlin but left in favor of rejoining the Nazi Party on 27 February 1925 when it regained legal status (membership number 4,837).